dastagg/JJ-sqlite-provider/README.md

-# provider_routes
+# sqlite_provider

 A Flutter tutorial by Johan Jurrius

 ## Description:

-This tutorial will combine the Routes tutorial and the Provider tutorial.
+This tutorial will introduce SQLite and use it to store persistant data.

-In the Routes tutorial, the routes module was also used to pass data back and forth.
+It will also use Provider for the State Management.

-By combining Routes and Provider, the routes module will only handle routes and the Provider package will handle data distribution.
+It also introduces flutter_slidable to as a UI Widget to delete items.